Pixadus/pixadus.github.io/content/day6.md

 ## Thoughts

-Shower thought -

-The only stories we hear are from those who survive.
-Stories of dangerous situations, of should-have-but-didn't-die times - they only come from those who live to tell the tale, or told it prior to their death.

-> Dead men tell no tales.

-I wonder if this is what gives such a cavalier bias against death - "Oh, I'll live!"

-Anyway.

 I'm thinking I'm going to spend another few days in town.
 I really, **really** want to make sure the motorcycle works before moving on.

 It died in the same manner at an intersection yesterday - not at high speed this time, just neutral.
 Sometimes, the bike fires right up afterwards - but sometimes, such as this time, it takes a lot of revving and muttered *cmon, cmon*s to get it going again.
 This *feels* like it may be a fuel problem.